milashenko/ghost-aws-ha/README.md

 #### HA environment
 High availability environment is created with `deploy-ha.sh`.
 Edit configuration section and run it locally to:
 - Create or update infrastructure in both primary and secondary regions: VPC, Aurora MySQL, EFS, ECS Fargate, and supporting resources
-- Setup syncronization of EFS and Aurora MySQL
+- Setup synchronization of EFS and Aurora MySQL
-- Create CloudFront distribution with OriginGroup using respectivelu Primary and secondary regions
+- Create CloudFront distribution with OriginGroup using respectively Primary and Secondary regions

 ### Mutli-Region Disaser Recovery
 1. Start HA stack,
-2. Open Loadbalancer address in the primary region via HTTP and type "/ghost/setup" page to setup Ghost
+2. Open Load Balancer address in the primary region via HTTP and type "/ghost/setup" page to setup Ghost
 3. Crete a two pages A and B using primary LB
 4. Ensure CloudFront shows page A. Don't open page B, so that CloudFront doesn't cache it
 5. Stop primary - test if CloudFront shows page A. It should be cached, and still available.
 Try open page B, it should show error.
-6. Make EFS and MySQL in the second region wriable, start container instance in the secondary region.
+6. Make EFS and MySQL in the second region writable, start container instance in the secondary region.
 7. CloudFront should start showing page B, as well as other pages.
-8. Create post using load balancer in the secondary region to ensur it works as expected
+8. Create post using load balancer in the secondary region to ensure it works as expected

 ### Mutli-Region Recovery after Disaser Recovery
 To be defined

+### Delete All Posts Lambda
+The lambda function is deployed with all other infrastructure.
+After the deployment, new Integration should be created in Ghost Admin UI on /ghost/#/settings/integrations In scope of POC, Admin API Key should be manually set to appropriate Lambda's env Variable via AWS Management Web Console.
+For HA setup - in both regions.
+AWS Management Web Console should be used to start the Lambda manually.